 Apart from hiking and hot air ballooning you should visit the Galerie Ikman Carpet shop.
 Even if you are not into buying a carpet like me it is worth having a look.
 Sit down drink a tea and marvel at the beauty of this place.
 See all my adventures in Cappadocia, click here to see all my Instagram highlights.

 A good restaurant in Goreme that I would like to recommend is Seten Restaurant.
 One of the highest restaurants, amazing views over the town, good food and live music.
+For more Cappadocia travel tips I invite you to read this 2 & 3 days Cappadocia itinerary.

 Where to stay in Cappadocia